wp-plugins/ad-injection/readme.txt

 You may  find that your right sidebar ad doesn't show if you have too many ads.
 Google renders the ads in the order that they are in the HTML, and your right sidebar will be at the bottom of HTML.
 If you need your right sidebar AdSense ad you will have to limit the number of ads on the rest of the page from the 'Ad placement settings'.

+= How can I rotate more than 10 adverts? =

+I am planning on making a change to allow an arbitrary number of adverts - this will probably be in 2012.
+Until then you have these 3 options:

+1. Use PHP / JavaScript in the ad boxes to handle the rotation of the extra ads.
+2. Use an ad service such as OpenX or Google Ad Manager in conjunction with Ad Injection.
+Ad Injection can handle the ad placement, and the ad service can manage your ad pool.
+3. Hack Ad Injection to increase the limit (but be aware that if you upgrade your changes will be overwritten).

+I'd recommend 1 or 2.

 = How can I show different ads for different categories? =

 If you want to show different ads for different categories using widgets you can set up filters for the different ads from the widget UI.
 If you want to show different top, random, or bottom adverts on different categories you can use some very simple PHP in the ad box (this will also work for the widgets as well if you don't like the UI method).